 11. How do I access the Sybiz Employer Portal after I've signed up?

-A link to the Sybiz Employer Portal is available in Sybiz Visipay via the application menu (top left-hand corner).
+A link to the Sybiz Employer Portal is available in Sybiz Visipay via the application menu (top left-hand corner) or from the STP submission window.

 12. How do I upload my employee information to the Sybiz Employer Portal?